 The ExtendSim Cloud architecture has been implemented in a framework that consists of a backend in which responses are made to requests for Cloud services and a licensee-customized frontend from which these requests are made.
 The combination of an ExtendSim Cloud license with a custom frontend environment has the advantages of remote access via the web, centralized feature updating, and lower or even non-existent learning curves for non-modelers.

-- In response to requests from the Cloud Services Manager, the ExtendSim Cloud application generates multiple instances of itself, running in memory on your Cloud Server.
-The Cloud Services Manager orchestrates the utilization of individual ExtendSim instances to maximize the throughput of client requests for simulation runs.
+- In response to requests from the Cloud Services Manager, the ExtendSim Cloud application generates multiple instances of itself, up to a specified number.
+The CSM orchestrates the utilization of individual ExtendSim instances to maximize the throughput of client requests for simulation runs.
+The number of running instances is limited by the ordering document’s maximum number of concurrent instances and the number of cores on the Cloud Server.

 - MongoDB is used as a data repository, storing client information such as user groups and credentials.